bartlettc22/desertviper/nodejs_app/README.md

 ```
 cd <project_directory>/desertviper/nodejs_app/
 ```
-In Linux, you may need to change the npm registry to the non-https version or some module installations may fail
+On Linux, you may need to change the npm registry to the non-https version or some module installations may fail
 ```
 npm config set registry http://registry.npmjs.org/
 ```